Campus Recreation Center

 Information & Features:

-UNL Campus Recreation services over 26,000 memberships annually to the students, faculty, staff, and alumni of the University of Nebraska–Lincoln.
+The University of Nebraska–Lincoln department of Campus Recreation services over 26,000 memberships annually to the students, faculty, staff, and alumni of the university.
 Over 750,000 annual visits are logged at the Campus Recreation Center on City Campus, the Outdoor Adventures Center, and the Recreation & Wellness Center on East Campus which serve as the campus’ exercise, fitness, and recreational sport facilities.
 The department also manages over 175 acres of outside/green recreation space and administers the intramural and extramural sports, fitness, wellness, sport clubs, recreation & leisure classes, academic recreational activity classes, outdoor adventure trips, aquatics, injury prevention & care, massage therapy, challenge course, bike shop, rental gear and equipment, personal training, and youth activities programs.

-The Campus Recreation Center (City Campus) is a three-building complex that was funded through donations from the UNL Athletic Department and a fundraising campaign by the University of Nebraska Foundation.
+The Campus Recreation Center (City Campus) is a three-building complex that was funded through donations from the Nebraska Athletic Department and a fundraising campaign by the University of Nebraska Foundation.

 - Phase I: Cook Pavilion and the indoor synthetic turf field, opened November 1987.